alickad/magic-maze/README.md

 ## Intro
 This is a simple game coded entirely in Java 21 (using JavaFX) as a school project.
 It is inspired by the board game "Magic maze" (simplified).
+It can be found at https://github.com/alickad/magic-maze .
 ### How to run the program
 - unzip downloaded folder or clone the repo with one of the following lines
 ```